Rival420/hoas-shoppinglist-helper/README.md

 2. Filters out incomplete tasks.
 3. Sends those tasks to an ntfy.sh endpoint.

-Everything runs neatly in a Docker container.
+Everything runs neatly in a Docker container that will be integrated via home-assistant.

+Here is an high-level overview
+(./)

 ## Features